JamesH003/Anxious-Aviator/README.md

 - **Course Info Section**

     - The Course Info section provides the user with information about the three different course options on offer in a clear and concise way.
 The section is fully responsive and is displayed as a column below 750px and as a row above 750px.
 The background image features an airplane simulator cockpit indicating to the user the method of delivery of the courses.
 The background image has a black transparent overlay with white text on top displaying the course information.
-The section highlights each course option with an eye catching zoom animation on mouse hover.
+The section highlights each course option with an eye catching zoom transition on mouse hover.

         ![screenshot](documentation/course-info-screenshot.png)